OjasBarawal/Library-Manager/README.md

 # Library-Manager
-A library Manager where you can add, lists, delete, and mark a book as read in the database.
+A library Manager where you can add books in the database, extract all the books from the database, delete any book from the database, and mark the book as read.